expressjs/session/README.md

 **Optional**

-This optional method is used to get all sessions in the store as an array.
-The `callback` should be called as `callback(error, sessions)`.
+This optional method is used to get all sessions in the store as an array or as an object with type `{[sessionId]: sessionObject}`.
+The
+`callback` should be called as `callback(error, sessions)`.

 ### store.destroy(sid, callback)